 There are some household solutions that can act as a tick repellent.
 Some examples include apple cider vinegar, essential oils, and garlic.
 But, exercise caution when using natural tick repellents.
 They are not formulated for your dog's weight, age, and breed like products you can find at the pet store.

 5. Choose a product with ingredients that work.

 If you want to keep ticks off your pup, you’ll need to use products that contain the right active ingredients.
-Look for flea and tick products that attack fleas at every life cycle stage and repel ticks all year long.
+Look for flea and tick products that attack fleas on dogs at every life cycle stage and repel ticks all year long.